 These changes take some time to propagate, a few hours or so.
 Don’t panic while GitHub 404’s your site.
 It will resolve itself soon.

 Managing GitHub project sites

-As mentioned above, any project sites you had will now only be accessible via
+As mentioned above, any project sites you had hosted on GitHub Pages will now only be accessible via

 <username>.github.io/<project> — not

 <mysite>.com/<project>.
-You’ll need to update anything that links to the later, or make that part of your new NFSN site.
+You will need to update anything that links to the later, or make those pages part of your new NFSN site.

 After migrating to NFSN, I decided to make a new jessesquires.github.io GitHub Pages site repo.
 This is simply a landing page and introduction for my GitHub projects, using GitHub’s built-in themes.
 You can view the site here.
 Without this,